csLiKevin/Muse/README.md

     |HTTPS|TCP     |443       |0.0.0.0/0|

     This allows the server to make web requests during the installation process.
-4. (Optional) Tag all newly created resources so you can identify which resources to delete for teardown.
-5. When you launch your server it will ask you to assign a key pair to the server.
+7. When you launch your server it will ask you to assign a key pair to the server.
 Make sure you have access to the `pem` file.

 ### Install [Azuracast](https://www.azuracast.com/install/docker.html).

 1. View the details of your server and grab the `Public IPv4 DNS` value.
 2. SSH into your server.
-    ```
+    ```bash
     ssh -i path/to/my.pem ubuntu@my-instance-public-dns-name
     ```
 3. Run the following commands:
-    ```
+    ```bash
     sudo su
     mkdir -p /var/azuracast
     cd /var/azuracast